linuxdeepin/deepin-manual/manual-assets/professional/deepin-font-manager/en_US/index.md

 ## Guide

-You can run, exit, or create a shortcut for Font Manager in the following ways.
+You can run, exit, and create shortcuts for Font Manager in the following ways.

 ### Run Font Manager